Eschatologue/CM_wiki/docs/class/paladin/watchers.md

 ### Level 3: Watcher’s Will

 You invest your presence with the warding power of your faith.
-As a :rsc-b: Bonus Action, you can expend a use of your Channel Divinity to choose a number of creatures you can see within 30 feet of you, up to a number equal to your Charisma modifier (minimum of one creature).
+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend a use of your Channel Divinity to choose a number of creatures you can see within 30 feet of you, up to a number equal to your Charisma modifier (minimum of one creature).
 For 1 minute, you and the chosen creatures have **:d20-adv: Advantage**{ .d20 } on Intelligence, Wisdom, and Charisma saving throws.

 ### Level 7: Aura of the Sentinel